ajroach42/ajroach42.github.io/_posts/2017-04-03-journalism-as-a-weapon-newsletter-2017-04-03.md

 (There's a lot more to this line of thought, if you're interested you can [read the full letter here](http://tinyletter.com/ajroach42/letters/andrew-writing-journalism-is-a-gun-i-wrote-a-bunch-of-stuff).)

-***

-As the days get longer, I'll likely write newsletters a bit more often.
-I'd appreciate it if you [subscribed](http://tinyletter.com/ajroach42).

 [14]: http://www.11alive.com/traffic/i-85-collapse/massive-fire-burning-under-i-85-in-atlanta/426986746